fkamg/pdsnd_github/README.md

 new_york_city.csv

 ### Credits
-credit to udacity programming for data sciece course resources
+credit to udacity programming for data sciece course resources credit to divvy bikeshare project for the data